juniornic/juniornic/README.md

 ### Hi there 👋

+### I'm Nicole, welcome to my Github.
+A bit about myself, I am a Data Science student, curretly studying with Hyperdev.
+I work as an Orthotist (more to do with biomechanics) a very rewarding and interesting job, however, now
+I am looking to change my career path and expand my knowledge in an area that is fascinanting 🔭 and innovative such as data science.
+### My inbox is open, so please do not hesitate to contact me if you have further questions.

 <!--
 **juniornic/juniornic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.